 Most modern PCs and laptops come with at least 2 network adapters: Ethernet and Wi-Fi.
 Ever wondered what would happen if you used them both simultaneously?
 The adapter that supports faster speeds will be given preference.
 Although most people use the Wi-Fi network adapter as they are always on the go, how will Windows know which one is faster and give preference to it?

-Windows 11 comes with an Automatic Metrics feature that is responsible for assigning a metric number to each network adapter based on different parameters.
+Windows 11, Windows 10, and Windows 7 come with the Automatic Metrics feature, which is responsible for assigning a metric number to each network adapter based on different parameters.
 Regardless of the number of adapters a device has, a metric will be automatically assigned to it, even if the adapter is virtual.

 Table of contents

 - What is Network Priority